aspnet/SignalR/specs/TransportProtocols.md

 This transport requires that a connection be established using the `[endpoint-base]/negotiate` end point.

-The HTTP request is made to the URL `[endpoint-base]/send` with the following query string parameters
+The HTTP POST request is made to the URL `[endpoint-base]/send`.
+The request has a `Content-Type` of `application/x-www-form-urlencoded` and contains the following Form URL-encoded parameters.

 * `id` (Required) - The Connection ID of the destination connection.
+(Open Q: Move this to the path?)
 * `format` (Optional: default `text`) - Either `text` or `binary` (**case-insensitive**), indicating the type of the frame
 * `endOfMessage` (Optional: default `true`) - Indicates if this frame completes a message or if futher frames will be sent.